floatinghotpot/cordova-plugin-admob/README.md

 See full index.html: https://github.com/floatinghotpot/cordova-plugin-admob/blob/master/test/index.html

-Note: This plugin is quite stable, and will not be evolved any more.
+Note: This plugin is quite stable, and will not be evolved any more, except upgrade AdMob SDK.

 ## AdMob Basic vs Pro